EPCCed/2024-11-04-archer2-intro-develop/_episodes/06-profile.md

 {: .output}

-Instructions are given at the end of the output on how to see more detailed results and how to visualise them graphically with the Cray Apprentice2 tool.
+Instructions are given at the end of the output on how to see more detailed results and how to visualise them graphically with the Cray Apprentice2 tool (more on this below).

+You may have seen that other `perftools-lite` modules are available.
+The ones of interest to ARCHER2 users will be `perftools-lite-event` which will instrument executables for event tracing rather than sampling experiments, and `perftools-lite-loops` which will profile loops in the code.
+The latter can only be used with the CCE compilers.
+To use either, just load these modules instead of `perftools-lite`.

 ## Using CrayPat to profile an application

-We are now going to use the full CrayPat tools.
+We are now going to use the full CrayPat tool.
+Here, we'll go through the process of performing an APA (Automatic Program Run) instrumented experiment, which is an easy way to run a 'sensible' event tracing experiment.
 To do so, we first need to load the required modules

 ```
 auser@ln01:~/nbody-par>  module unload perftools-lite